0xyy/swift-shop/README.md

 # 🚀 SwiftShop

-Example E-commerce shop with various features.
+Example clean and beautiful E-commerce shop with various features.

 This project is written to gain experience in frontend technologies.